br3ntor/circles/ROADMAP.md

 This document outlines the future plans and desired features for the game.

+## High-Level Goals

+- [ ] **MVP Definition**: Complete a basic set of levels and evaluate what else is needed for a minimum viable product.

 ## Gameplay Enhancements

 - [x] **Re-enable Particle Patterns**: Restore the `createSpiralPattern`, `createStarPattern`, `createCirclePattern`, `createWavePattern`, and `createOrbitPattern` functions in `src/game-objects.ts` to enable more complex and visually interesting levels.